RayhanaAkterDev/frontend-core-foundations/01-html/02-headings-paragraphs/README.md

 ---

+> 🧠 Pro Tip
+>
-> 🧠 **Pro Tip:** Use heading elements in a logical order without skipping levels to maintain a clear document outline that benefits SEO and screen readers.
+> Use heading elements in a logical order without skipping levels to maintain a clear document outline that benefits SEO and screen readers.

 ---

-## Code Example
+## 🧪 Code Example Reference

 - [HTML Headings and Paragraphs Example (index.html)](index.html) — A practical demonstration of all heading levels and paragraph usage.